-It is okay to have your typical normal breakfast before the test.
-That’s because it’s important to get an accurate representation of how your body handles sugar on a day to day basis.
+In fact, it’s best that you follow your normal diet because it’s important to get an accurate representation of how your body handles sugar on a day to day basis.

 Otherwise, try and get a good night’s sleep the week before the test.

 Sleep deprivation can increase cortisol levels, which can also affect your blood sugar levels.